Sector

 Background

-The Hereford Centre for Cyber Security will provide specific laboratory equipment, testing facilities, innovation workspace and collaborative research and development units.
-This will enable the private sector to utilise the University of Wolverhampton’s (UoW) expertise, extended networks and capacity to stimulate new applications and other products.
+The Hereford Centre for Cyber Security provides specific laboratory equipment, testing facilities, innovation workspace and collaborative research and development units.
+This enables the private sector to utilise the University of Wolverhampton’s (UoW) expertise, extended networks and capacity to stimulate new applications and other products.

-The centre aims to create a testing facility for internet and global information grid research, while facilitating the scientific use of cyber testing methods.
-It will also enable the development and deploying of state-of-the-art cyber testing capabilities, and provide a virtual environment for quantitative, qualitative and realistic assessment of potentially ground-breaking cyber technologies for research and ongoing commercialisation.
+The centre has created a testing facility for internet and global information grid research, while facilitating the scientific use of cyber testing methods.
+It also enables the development and deployment of state-of-the-art cyber testing capabilities, and provides a virtual environment for quantitative, qualitative and realistic assessment of potentially ground-breaking cyber technologies for research and ongoing commercialisation.

 Requirements

-The development is located on a brown field site and ensures that the building reaches a minimum of ‘Very Good’ under Building Research Establishment (BREEAM).
-This is a fundamental element of the design brief that is being developed during the pre-project planning stages.
-As part of the building’s commitment to sustainability, the project will adopt and implement standards for good practice in reducing waste, recycling and increasing the use of recycled and recovered materials.
+The development was located on a brown field site which was required for the building to reach a minimum of ‘Very Good’ under Building Research Establishment (BREEAM).
+This was a fundamental element of the design brief developed during the pre-project planning stages.
+As part of the building’s commitment to sustainability, the project also had to adopt and implement standards for good practice in reducing waste, recycling and increasing the use of recycled and recovered materials.

 Challenges